saeedNW/arch-linux-installation/customization/gnome/gnome_Nordic.md

 2. **Set Background:**

-   - In the new versions of the google chrome it's became much harder to change the home page background without changing application's theme.
+   - In the new versions of the google chrome you can't change the home page background without changing the theme.
 However there is a work around for this problem.
-Here is how to change the home page's background without changing the theme:

-     1. DISABLE 'Customize Chrome Side Panel' in chrome://flags
+Which is to install an extension which will allow you to change and customize the look of the home page.
+There are several different extensions that you can install, but the one that I found the most useful is [MONKNOW New Tab](https://chromewebstore.google.com/detail/monknow-new-tab-personal/lnbjajkbekhkgablenknhapphbdbldeh)

-   After disabling this feature you'll be able to change the home page's background without changing the theme
+   After installing the extension you'll be able to change the home page's background without changing the theme

    ![Chrome Background](./files/Browser.png)